koordinator-sh/koordinator/docs/proposals/scheduling/20260402-lambda-g-symmetric-exhaustion.md

 ### Configurable Weights

 Replace fixed 0.6/0.2/0.1 with user-configurable parameters.
 Deferred -- grid search shows the top 10 weight combinations all cluster near 0.6/0.2/0.1, suggesting the optimum is broad and stable.
+A lightweight adaptation strategy (suggested by community in [#2837](https://github.com/koordinator-sh/koordinator/issues/2837)): run the grid search weekly on last 7 days of scheduling decisions and update weights only if the new optimum diverges by more than 10% from current.
+This gives adaptation without instability.

+### Continuous Strand Penalty

+Replace the threshold-based strand penalty (80%/20% binary trigger) with a continuous function: `strand_penalty = max(0, max(utilization) - min(utilization) - 0.6)`.
+This penalizes proportionally to the imbalance beyond a 60% gap, providing a smoother gradient.
+Candidate improvement for a follow-up iteration pending benchmark validation.

+### Residual Usability Scoring

+Replace or supplement the strand penalty with an explicit residual usability metric (suggested by community in [#2837](https://github.com/koordinator-sh/koordinator/issues/2837)): after simulating placement, compute `usability = max over centroids of min(residual[i] / centroid[i])`, where centroids are maintained via exponentially-weighted k-means (k=3-5) on recent pod request shapes.
+This directly measures "can another real pod fit the leftover?" rather than relying on utilization gap heuristics.
+Candidate for a follow-up iteration.

 ### Extend LoadAwareScheduling with balance scoring